 Christopher Columbus found paradise when he discovered the white sand and turquoise waters of Jumby Bay in 1493.
 Today, the 300-acre Antigua hideaway stands ready to welcome anyone who washes ashore with well-appointed rooms and residences that have up to nine bedrooms, plus a dedicated staff and beachfront pools.

 On the surface, this uber-exclusive hideaway 116 miles north of the Maldives’ capital city, Malé, is like any other property plopped in the middle of paradise—spotless shorelines, sparkling waters and sea-inspired décor.
 But dive a little deeper and you’ll discover a destination where travelers spend as much time rock climbing and playing tennis as they do kayaking and parasailing.

 Fisher Island Club

 Perched off the coast of Miami, this tropical oasis is just a ferry ride from vibrant South Beach.
 Outdoor activities (including golf and tennis) along with the inviting beach and toes-in-the-sand dining help you soak up the South Florida sun.

 Rosewood Little Dix Bay

-When this 500-acre Caribbean resort reopens in March 2020, expect even more laid-back island luxury.
-Tropical highlights will include three sea-view restaurants, a clifftop spa and plenty of sailing on the British Virgin Islands’ turquoise waters.
+When this 500-acre Caribbean resort reopens in January 2020, expect even more laid-back island luxury.
+Tropical highlights will include four sea-view restaurants and bars, a clifftop spa and plenty of sailing on the British Virgin Islands’ turquoise waters.

 Four Seasons Maldives Private Island at Voavah